Mendasp/NS2Plus/README.md

 - 30/08/2017
     - Fixed that the hivestatus UI was hidden by default.
     - Fixed that the hide friends at the minimap option still had no effect.
+    - Fixed that the minimap location name alpha option did not work and caused script errors.
+    -

 - 28/08/2017
     - Fixed that the research time tooltips did not work for Commanders